 Junior preferred the mechanics of the model train business to the relative dullness of his dad’s chinaware company anyway, and as a result, Burley and Tyrrell was promptly sold off to Albert Pick & Co., leaving American Flyer as the new central focus of the Coleman family business.

-Along with a team of increasingly skilled electricians and engineers, Coleman was aided by some other capable leaders, as well, including his cousin / superintendent Harry Becker and a couple ace sales managers named Roy and Herman Mack.
+Along with a team of increasingly skilled electricians and engineers, William Coleman, Jr., was aided by some other capable leaders during these years, including his cousin / superintendent Harry Becker and a couple ace sales managers named Roy and Herman Mack.

 III.
 “The Mack Brothers In Charge”